FriendsOfEpub/Blitz/README.md

 ### 1.2.4

 - Corrected tables’ cell padding (switched back to `px` value instead of `%` as it depended on RSs’ forcing a relayout)
-- Disabled a11y metadata in an attempt to provide with a reasonable default
+- Disabled a11y metadata in an attempt to provide a reasonable default

 ### 1.2.3